Certified School Psychologist

 · Guides campuses in tracking and documenting academic and behavioral interventions in TIER I, TIER II, and TIER III.

-The LSSP will support the campus RTI coordinator in tracking and monitoring students in Response to Intervention for academic and behavioral concerns
+The Certified School Psychologist will support the campus RTI coordinator in tracking and monitoring students in Response to Intervention for academic and behavioral concerns

 · Ensure that campuses are employing a problem solving model for students in TIERS II and TIERS III

 · Guides the campus in how to track and document academic and behavioral interventions

 · Aids the campus in completing Functional Behavioral Assessments and Behavior Intervention Plans in Response to Intervention